Orange hawkweed. Photo Credit: Michael Shephard, USDA Forest Service, Bugwood.org

 - If you think you’ve found orange hawkweed anywhere in Oregon, please report it to the Oregon Invasive Species Hotline.

-- Small infestations can be dug out, being careful to remove the entire root system and disposing of the plant in a plastic bag in the trash—not your yard waste bin or home compost.
+- Small infestations can be removed by hand, being careful to remove the entire root system and disposing of the plant in a plastic bag in the trash—not your yard waste bin or home compost.

-Before flowering, orange hawkweed is difficult to distinguish from other hawkweeds.
+Before flowering, orange hawkweed is difficult to distinguish from other hawkweeds, like mouse-ear hawkweed.
 However, once it flowers, the bright orange-red flowers are a distinguishing feature.